How Freeze Drying Works: Tips for beginners

 Freeze Drying:

-Start the freeze-drying process by setting the appropriate temperature and duration on the freeze dryer.
+Start the freeze-drying process by setting the correct temperature and duration on the freeze dryer.
 The machine will lower the pressure, causing the frozen water in the food to sublimate—turning directly from ice to vapor.

 04